Didier Zokora: Early career

 Zokora was born in Abidjan, and started his career at Académie MimoSifcom.
 He was offered a professional contract along with his younger brother, Armando, with Ivorian club ASEC Mimosas.
 Tragedy struck though as Armando drowned to death celebrating at the beach in Grand-Bassam; in memory of his brother and hero, Zokora has Armand tattooed on his right forearm.

 In 2000, Zokora moved abroad to play for Belgian side Genk, where he won the Jupiler League during the 2001–02 campaign, as manager Sef Vergoossen was named Coach of the Year and Wesley Sonck won top goal-scorer honors in the league.
-Zokora went on to feature in 126 matches for the club and was memorably part of the squad that recorded a 1–1 home draw with Real Madrid on 12 November 2002.
+Playing as a sweeper, Zokora went on to feature in 126 matches for the club and was memorably part of the squad that recorded a 1–1 home draw with Real Madrid on 12 November 2002.
 In the summer of 2004, he joined Saint-Étienne in the French Ligue 1.